 Magic the day after surgery.
 Magic is wearing an Elizabethan Collar to protect the incision.

 The pet will have lost peripheral vision on the side of the enucleation and may need to adjust to being approached from this side.
-Cats should be kept as indoor only pets after an enucleation as the outdoor lifestyle will pose even more hazard than usual.
+Cats should be kept as indoor-only pets after an enucleation as the outdoor lifestyle will pose even more hazards than usual.

 One eye cat

 Squirrelly the day after surgery.
 Note the swelling (which is normal).

 Infection may pose a complication.
 In this event, the eye area would remain swollen after the initial week, and the incision may drain pus.
 If this occurs, the infection would require drainage and antibiotics.
 If you think there may be an infection, recheck with your vet as soon as possible.
 Remember, some mild oozing of red-tinged fluid is normal during the first few days after surgery.

 If the eye was enucleated due to a severe tear or rupture, there may be difficulty removing the eye in one piece.
 Sometimes a small fragment of the rear eye membranes remains behind.
 If enough of this tissue is still there, secretion of fluid can continue and chronic oozing from the incision can be a problem.
 If this is excessive, the eye socket may require a second surgery to be fully cleaned out.